kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/4943-vpa-scope/README.md

 This AEP proposes extending the Vertical Pod Autoscaler (VPA) to support use cases where each pod under a DaemonSet should have different resource requests and limits.
-This is implemented by adding a `Scope` field to the VerticalPodAutoscaler API, which initially supports a value of `node`, indicating that the VPA recommendation should be calculated and applied independently for pods scheuled to the same node.
+This is implemented by adding a `Scope` field to the VerticalPodAutoscaler API, which supports a node label key (e.g.
+`kubernetes.io/hostname`), indicating that the VPA recommendation should be calculated and applied independently for pods scheduled to nodes with different values for the specified label.

 ## Motivation